joshcallawaydev/memory_game/docs/TESTING.md

 In testing i also found that the cards can be laggy when used with lower internet speeds.
 Click can not turn cards.
 With more time i would refactor again, and also change the timings of the card flips.

 I would have also liked to have presented the scores automatically, without the need to refresh the page.
+Also set a limit to local sotrage entries, so it only showed the last 5.
 All features that can be implemented in later releases.

 ![A image of the card flip bug](../assets/images/bug1.png)